pixlsus/website/src/articles/a-masashi-wakui-look-with-the-gimp/index.md

  <span class='Cmd'>Layer → New from Visible</span>

-13. Raise the shadows using the tone curve again.
+13. Raise and slightly crush the shadows using the tone curve.

  <figure>
        <img src='Curves_raiseshadows.png' alt='Raise the shadow curve' width='372' height='526'>
  </figure>

 14. Optional: Adjust saturation to taste.
-I didn't use this step on this picture but on some it may be worth trying.
-If there are predominantly white lights and the colors come mainly from other objects, the residual will be washed out.
+If there are predominantly white lights and the colors come mainly from other objects, the residual will be washed out, as is the case with this picture.
+In this case I liked the desaturated look.
+But feel free to bring all the color back.

 The final result: